FrancescoCrino/ConnectedBusMonitor/Technology.md

 The bus monitor is the device we want to use to monitor the bus collecting information about the quality of the air inside the bus and about the position of the bus.
 The core of this component is a STM32 Nucleo-F401RE board that runs RIOT operative systems.
 The Nucleo board is connected with four sensors: GPS, Accelerometer, Temperature-Humidity and CO2 sensor.
 The end-device is also equipped with a LoRa shield used to communicate with the gateway through LoRa communication protocol that allows a very good mobility thanks to its long range signal.
 Since the device will be positioned in a bus we can connect it to an energy source and so in this case we do not have strict constraints in terms of energy consumption.

-## GATEWAY

-All the End-devices are connected with a gateway.
-Our gateway is composed of a Nucleo board STM32 Nucleo-F446ZE and a LoRa shield that allows the gateway to communicate with the end-devices through the LoRa communication protocol.
-The gateway receives all the information collected from the end-devices and forwards them to the AWS cloud.
-The gateway communicates with the AWS cloud via MQTT.

 ## CLOUD + FRONT-END

 To manage the collected data we will use the Amazon Web Services, AWS, utilities.
+In particular our bus monitors will be connected with [AWS IoT Core for LoRaWAN](https://aws.amazon.com/it/iot-core/lorawan/) that is a fully managed LoRaWAN Network Server (LNS) that enables customers to connect wireless devices that use the LoRaWAN protocol.
+In the cloud will be collected all the data collected by the bus monitor and those data can be accessed any time to obtain the information about the state of the bus.
-The front-end of that project consists of a web page or a mobile application (maybe both) that access the data stored in the AWS cloud following a REST paradigm.
+The front-end of that project consists of a web page that access the data stored in the AWS cloud following a REST paradigm and provides to the user all the information about indoor state of the bus in terms of temperature, humidity and CO2 and the position of the bus in near real-time.
-The front-end part needs to focus on the end-user experience giving correct information in short time and having a user-friendly interface.